Welcome to PayPal!

 We will determine whether an error occurred within 90 days after you contact us and we will correct any error promptly.
 We will tell you the results within 3 Business Days after completing our investigation.
 If we decide that there was no error, we will send you a written explanation.
 You may ask for copies of any documents we used in our investigation.

-If you provide us your mobile phone number, you agree that PayPal and its affiliates may contact you at that number using autodialed or prerecorded calls or text messages to: (i) service your PayPal-branded accounts, (ii) investigate or prevent fraud, or (iii) collect a debt.
-We will not use autodialed or prerecorded calls or texts to contact you for marketing purposes unless we receive your prior express written consent.
+If you provide us your mobile phone number, you agree that PayPal and its affiliates may contact you at that number using autodialed or prerecorded message calls or text messages to: (i) service your PayPal branded accounts, (ii) investigate or prevent fraud, or (iii) collect a debt.
+We will not use autodialed or prerecorded message calls or texts to contact you for marketing purposes unless we receive your prior express written consent.
 We may share your mobile phone number with service providers with whom we contract to assist us with the activities listed above, but we will not share your mobile phone number with third parties for their own purposes without your consent.
-You do not have to agree to receive autodialed or prerecorded calls or texts to your mobile phone number in order to use and enjoy the products and services offered by PayPal.
-You can decline to receive autodialed or prerecorded calls or texts to your mobile phone number in several ways, including in your PayPal account settings at www.paypal.com, by contacting customer support or by calling us at 1-844-629-9108.
-Standard telephone minute and text charges may apply.
+You do not have to agree to receive autodialed or prerecorded message calls or texts to your mobile phone number in order to use and enjoy the products and services offered by PayPal.
+You can decline to receive autodialed or prerecorded message calls or texts to your mobile phone number by updating your preferences in your PayPal account settings at www.paypal.com, by contacting customer support, by calling us at 1-844-629-9108, or by replying STOP to a message.
+The frequency of messages may vary, and standard telephone minute and text charges may apply.
+Neither we nor your phone carriers are liable for delayed or undelivered messages.

 PayPal may communicate with you about your PayPal account and the PayPal services electronically as described in our Electronic Communications Delivery Policy.
 You will be considered to have received a communication from us, if it’s delivered electronically, 24 hours after the time we post it to our website or email it to you.
 You will be considered to have received a communication from us, if it’s delivered by mail, 3 Business Days after we send it.